| Kevin Braddock: You wrote a piece for Vogue a while back…. Geoff Dyer: [British Vogue’s Features editor] Jo Craven

 notice and describe things that are missing as much as those that

+are present.
 That’s a real wager isn’t it?
 The First World War

 for example: what does it mean to us now.
 You can imagine somebody